vgbr-dev/crypto-driver/README.md

 # CryptoDriver

-The `CryptoDriver` is a simple and easy-to-use encryption class, manages cipher and decipher of data using the Advanced Encryption Standard (AES) `AES-256-GCM` algorithm with a user-provided key.
+The `CryptoDriver` is a simple and easy-to-use encryption class, manages cipher and decipher of data using the Advanced Encryption Standard (AES) `AES-256-GCM` algorithm with a user-provided password.
 This algorithm uses a 256-bit key and is considered one of the most secure symmetric encryption algorithms available.

 ## Table of Contents